Color gel: Colors

 Manufacturers produce swatch books, which contain a small sample of each color, along with the color name and manufacturer's catalogue number.
 Many manufacturers also provide spectral analysis for each color and transmission values, expressed as a percentage of light allowed to pass through the filter from the light source.
 Swatch books enable designers and technicians to have a true representation of the manufacturers' range of colors.

-Most designers choose a limited color palette for generic applications because it is financially and logistically difficult to have access to all colors for a single show.
+Many designers choose a limited color palette for generic applications because it is financially and logistically difficult to have access to all colors for a single show.

 There are also gels for color correction, such as CTB (color temperature blue) and CTO (color temperature orange).
 Color correction gels alter or correct the color temperature of a light to more closely match the color temperature of a film negative or the white balance of a digital imager.
 Specifically CTB, which is blue in appearance, will correct tungsten lights that typically have a color temperature in the range of 3,200 to 5,700 kelvins to more closely match the color temperature of "daylight" negative, which is usually around 5,400 K (nominal daylight).
 CTO, which is orange in appearance, will correct a "daylight"-balanced light source (such as many common HMI bulbs) to match the color temperature of tungsten negative, which is typically 3,200 K. There are "half" and "quarter" variations of the common color correction gels.
 It is common to use color correction gels for artistic purposes and not just for negative-to-lightsource correction.

 Most ranges of gels also include non-colored media, such as a variety of diffusion and directional "silk" materials to produce special lighting effects.
 "Opal" for example is an opalescent or translucent diffusion filter.

 It is common for a gel manufacturer to publish the transmission coefficient or even the spectral transmittance curve in the swatch book and catalogs.
 A low transmittance gel will produce relatively little light on stage, but will cast a much more vivid color than a high transmission gel, because the colorfulness of a light source is directly related to narrowness of its spectral linewidth.
 Conversely, the flatter its curve becomes, the closer the gel is to a neutral density filter.